How To Drive Broken Arrow Jeep Trail In Sedona

 Driving Your Jeep In Sedona

-Sedona’s off roading 4WD trails are awesome.
-But they are different to driving your every day car and there are a few things you need to know:
+Sedona’s off road trails are awesome.
+But they are very different to driving your every day car and there are a few things you need to know:

-1. On Jeep trails in Sedona you will frequently shift into 4L and / or 4H gear.
-Instructions on which gears to use on specific trails will be given to you upon hiring the vehicle and it is important to follow them.
+1. You’ll frequently shift into 4L and 4H.
+Instructions on which gears to use on specific trails will be given to you upon hiring the vehicle and it’s important to follow them.

 2. You must respect the Jeep, the trails and other drivers on the trails.
 Enjoy driving but be courteous and considerate.